Adventures in Mommydom

 Christmas in Russia books

-• Babushka: A Christmas Tale– this book reminded me La Bafana from Italy, and to my mind used the exact same craft I did for that, which is why there is no fun craft, because it would be another broom for the Christmas tree
+• Babushka: A Christmas Tale– this book reminded me of La Bafana from Italy, and to my mind used the exact same craft I did for that, which is why there is no fun craft because it would be another broom for the Christmas tree

-• Babushka, an old Russian Folktale– Basically the same story with slightly different version and very different illustrations
+• Babushka, an old Russian Folktale– Basically the same story with slightly different versions and very different illustrations

 • Baboushka– And yet another version of the story